Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 - Each offer references a contract and specifies an **open role** (buyer/seller/trader)
 - Participants select offers to assume roles in contracts
 - Offers are published by providers (e.g., CPOs assume seller role)
+- **EnergyContract** can also slot into `offerAttributes` directly, allowing full contract definition to be included in offers for discovery

 **Shell (Minimal)**:
 ```json